-The total combined thickness of the reinstated binder course and surface course shall match the existing bituminous thickness.
+The total combined thickness of the reinstated binder course and surface course shall match the existing bituminous thickness unless it is less the 100 mm.
+Where the existing combined thickness is less than 100 mm, an absolute minimum of 100 mm shall be reinstated with an equivalent thickness of concrete underneath.
 Wherever practicable, the required surface course thickness should be maintained by adjustment of the binder course thickness.